Esri/calcite-maps/README.md

+# Introducing Calcite+Bootstrap

+First off, **Calcite** is a flexible design framework, created at ESRI, in which the map and data are the most important component of the user interface.
+All elements and interactions strengthen a geo-centered user experience.

+**Calcite+Bootstrap** is a UI Kit built on the popular Bootstrap CSS framework.
+It was originally conceived as a boilerplate for ESRI products built with Bootstrap that we are now sharing with the public.

+We have applied the robust set of patterns and utilities that are core to the Calcite framework to Calcite+Bootstrap.
+The purpose is to have designs be consistent, but also embrace the characteristics that make each medium unique.

+Calcite+Bootstrap was built for developers who have experience working with Bootstrap markup and classes.

+For more info about this framework, go to the **[documentation site](http://esri.github.io/calcite-bootstrap/)**

-# Using Calcite Bootstrap
+# Using Calcite+Bootstrap

-There are two main ways to use Calcite Boostrap: copying compiled css files into your project or installing via a package manager and using a SASS build step in your project.
+There are two main ways to use Calcite+Boostrap: copying compiled css files into your project or installing via a package manager and using a SASS build step in your project.

 ## Static Files